 DAC company inputs include land and a variety of power sources.
-Also important to siting are sequestration wells and availability of DAC-specific manufacturing.
+Also important to siting are sequestration wells and the availability of DAC-specific manufacturing.

-Energy: A variety of energy sources can be used to power a DAC facility.
+- Energy: A variety of energy sources can be used to power a DAC facility.
 Scaling up today's DAC systems would use non-trivial amounts of energy.
-Many DAC companies are interested in renewable energy sources in order to keep facility emissions overall net-negative based on their values.

-Land: Because of a limited footprint, there is flexibility when it comes to siting DAC facilities.
-Many companies are looking to locate close to suitable storage, eliminating the need for long-distance CO2 transport\.
+Many DAC companies are interested in renewable energy sources in order to keep facility emissions overall net negative. - Land: Because DAC facilities are small and modular, there is flexibility when it comes to siting DAC facilities.
+Many companies are looking to locate close to suitable storage, eliminating the need for long-distance CO2 transport.
 DAC facilities also require permanent storage.
-Wyoming has more than 40 billion tons of CO2 storage.

-Water: Water usage will vary depending on the DAC system, local temperature and humidity.
+Wyoming has more than 40 billion tons of CO2 storage. - Water: Water usage will vary depending on the DAC system, local temperature and humidity.